 It is worth noting that the New York Times has since changed its tune very recently, writing on the heels of the Spring/Summer 2015 couture shoes that thanks to political complications in Russia and a "titanic" fall in the value of the ruble, the Russian Fashion Pack was not in quite full force this season.
 That did not stop Sergeenko from showing.
 She showed her S/S couture collection in Paris, albeit in a presentation setting, not an elaborate runway format.

 Born in Kazakhstan, when it was still part of the Soviet Union, Sergeenko moved with her parents to St. Petersburg as a child.
 She describes herself as a "poor girl from a small town."
 Now, she resides in Moscow with her insurance billionaire husband, Danil Khachaturov, and is an avid shopper of couture.
-And speaking of couture, she launched her namesake collection in Moscow in 2011 with her business partner Frol Burimskiy.
+And speaking of couture, she launched her namesake collection in Moscow in 2011 with her business partner, Frol Burimskiy.
 She has a team of 65 (last time I checked) and designs with her grandmother as her muse.

-In her fourth season, Sergeenko's S/S 2014 collection (pictured above) received fairly positive reviews.
-Style.com wrote: "Couture has taken on a more modern tone, and Sergeenko's destination-oriented approach starts to look old-fashioned.
+Sergeenko's S/S 2014 collection (pictured above) - her fourth season - received fairly positive reviews.
+A Style.com critic wrote: "Couture has taken on a more modern tone, and Sergeenko's destination-oriented approach starts to look old-fashioned.
 That said, she's worked hard to lighten up her constructions since her debut four seasons ago."
 Style.com also compared her show to something we could have expected from Galliano at Dior.
 A year ago, the same site called her out for "the mistakes of a neophyte."